yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 2: Configure HA for the Domain Controller tier

-In this task you will configure the virtual network to use the redundant Domain Controller VMs.
+In this task you will reboot all the virtual machines to ensure they receive the update DNS settings.

 When using a domain controller VM in Azure, other VMs in the virtual network must be configured to use the domain controller as their DNS server.
-This is achieved by setting the DNS settings in the virtual network.
+This is achieved with the DNS settings in the virtual network.
 These settings are then picked up by the VMs when they reboot or renew their DHCP lease.

 The initial deployment included a first domain controller VM, **ADVM1**, with static private IP address **10.0.3.100**.
 The initial deployment also configured this IP address in the VNet DNS settings.

 The HA resources template has added a second domain controller **ADVM2**, with static private IP address **10.0.3.101**.
 This server has already been promoted to be a domain controller using a CustomScriptExtension (you can review this script if you like, you'll find it linked from the ADVM2 deployment template).
+The template also updated the DNS setting on the virtual network to include the IP address of the second domain controller.

 In this task, you will reboot all the servers to ensure they have the latest DNS settings.